dickinson-comp492-spring2024/web/resources/index.md

        e.g. Windows, MacOS, Linux?
     4. What would it take for you to actually trust a computer system?

-* Remaining time for project work
+* Remaining time for capstone lab

 ## Class 23, Tuesday 4/18/2023